Future of the Russian Navy: Submarines

 The Lada-class submarine (Project 677) began construction in the latter 1990s.
 The class experienced significant problems and delays, resulting in a halt to series production and a redesign of the vessels.
-Series production resumed in the mid-2010s and as of 2022 the first unit is in service, the second on sea trials and four more vessels are under construction or ordered.
+Series production resumed in the mid-2010s and as of 2025 one vessel is in service (Kronshtadt), a second on sea trials and three more are under construction or ordered.
+In 2023, the lead (prototype) unit (Sankt Peterburg) was decommissioned owing to several years of developmental problems which appear never to have been successfully rectified.

 On 18 May 2013 Russian Navy Commander-in-Chief Admiral Viktor Chirkov announced that the Lada-class would receive an air-independent propulsion system by 2016–2017.
 However, in 2019, Alexander Buzakov, the head of the Admiralty Shipyard, indicated that there were no plans to equip the Lada class with an air-independent propulsion system.
 The Amur class is advertised as an export version of the Lada class.